Mississippi lawmakers approve ban on abortions after 15 weeks

 (Reuters) - Mississippi lawmakers have approved a measure banning abortion after 15 weeks of gestation, moving the state a step closer to enacting the United States' most restrictive abortion law, the lieutenant governor said on Tuesday.

-The legislation, approved by the Senate in a 35-14 vote and previously passed by the House of Representatives, is seen by abortion rights advocates as a potential test of the legal limits of abortion.
+The legislation, approved by the Senate in a 35-14 vote and similar to a bill previously passed by the House of Representatives, is seen by abortion rights advocates as a potential test of the legal limits of abortion.

 “Mississippians are committed to protecting the lives of unborn children, and this law will be a major step in accomplishing that goal,” he said.

-Republican Governor Phil Bryant has vowed to approve the measure if lawmakers send it to his desk.
+Republican Governor Phil Bryant has pledged to approve the measure if lawmakers send it to his desk.

 The high court legalized abortion in its 1973 Roe v.
 Wade ruling.
 It has banned prohibiting abortion before the fetus is able to live outside the womb, usually seen at about 20 weeks of gestation.